 A study in Australia has concluded that the significant decline in crime rates among youths, that has been seen in recent years, was down to them staying at home and playing on their Xboxes.

-It found that by the age of 21, the proportion of the population that had come into contact with the criminal justice system had halved.
+It found that in one cohort of offenders born in 1994, the proportion of the population that had come into contact with the criminal justice system by age 21 had dropped by 50% in comparison to a cohort of offenders born 10 years earlier in 1984.
 The largest declines were found in vehicle theft, property theft and drink-driving.

 And the study believes that technology could be a major factor.